About Samurai Golf

 Reinterpretation — the quiet liberty of reading Japanese golf through a different season, generation, or frame.

-We do not take affiliate fees from travel, hotel, or tee-time bookings.
+We do not take affiliate revenue from travel bookings, hotel stays, golf-course reservations, or tour packages.
 The round is not a commission.